nodejs/node/doc/api/buffers.markdown

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be beyond the end of the buffer leading to the values being silently dropped.
 This should not be used unless you are certain of correctness.
+Defaults to `false`.

 Example: